 Airlines and hotels have been running loyalty programs that offer customers with frequent flier miles and discounts on hotel bookings or stays as a part of their overall brand marketing plan for a long time now.

 However, loyalty programs need to look beyond a simple quid-pro-quo equation – if they want to build a loyal customer base.

 There is no doubt that offering discounts and offers are a great pull for any loyalty program.
-However, brands need to make a focused effort towards designing loyalty programs that integrate into the life of a customer in a way that addresses their pain points or adds value to their lives in more meaningful ways.
+And whether an ecommerce brand, SaaS company, or local business, brands need to make a focused effort towards designing loyalty programs that integrate into the life of their customers.
+The programs need to address their pain points and add value to their lives in meaningful ways.